 Olds released a collection of selected poems, Strike Sparks, in 2002.
 Collecting poems from over two decades, the book received the National Book Critics Circle Award and was widely praised as a good introduction to Olds’s major themes.
 David Kieley, in a review for the literary blog Bookslut, wrote that the book “is in many ways a poetic memoir in which we keep circling around the subjects of sex, motherhood, and Olds’s troubled childhood and parents in a Catch-22 kind of spiraling chronology...
 The poems circle a profound atheism in which the physical body is a document of being; physical experience is the primary mode of forming and physical contact the primary human relationship.”
 Olds’s next volume of new poetry, One Secret Thing (2009) continues to mine similar veins of autobiography, personal myth and dream.
 Reviewing the book for the New York Times, Joel Brouwer described Olds’s method: “Olds selects intense moments from her family romance—usually ones involving violence or sexuality or both—and then stretches them in opposite directions, rendering them in such obsessive detail that they seem utterly unique to her personal experience, while at the same time using metaphor to insist on their universality.”

 Olds’s next book, Stag’s Leap (2012), included poems that explored details of her recent divorce, and the book won both the Pulitzer Prize and Britain's T.S.
 Eliot prize.
 In awarding the T.S.
 Eliot prize, Carol Ann Duffy, chair of the final judging panel, said: “This was the book of her career.
 There is a grace and chivalry in her grief that marks her out as being a world-class poet.
 I always say that poetry is the music of being human, and in this book she is really singing.
 Her journey from grief to healing is so beautifully executed.”
+Her collection of poetry, Odes (2016), used the venerable poetic mode as means to address a wide range of topics including gender, age, and sexual politics.

 In her Salon interview, Olds addressed the aims of her poetry.
 “I think that my work is easy to understand because I am not a thinker.
 I am not a… How can I put it?
 I write the way I perceive, I guess.
 It’s not really simple, I don’t think, but it’s about ordinary things—feeling about things, about people.
 I’m not an intellectual.
 I’m not an abstract thinker.
 And I’m interested in ordinary life.”
 She added that she is “not asking a poem to carry a lot of rocks in its pockets.
 Just being an ordinary observer and liver and feeler and letting the experience get through you onto the notebook with the pen, through the arm, out of the body, onto the page, without distortion.”